nukleros/operator-builder/THIRD-PARTY.md

 # Third-party authors

-Operator-builder relies heavily on open source libraries and project.
+Operator-builder relies heavily on open source libraries and projects.
 Some of them are public domain, others use free permissive licenses.
-Operator-builder does not use code distributed under copyleft or non-free licenses.
+Operator-builder does not use code distributed under non-free licenses.

 | Project                                                                           | Author                 | License                                                                             |
 | --------------------------------------------------------------------------------- | ---------------------- | ----------------------------------------------------------------------------------- |